jortsmoder/wikiofdark.art/docs/index.md

 #### igf-1 DES

 Des(1-3)IGF-1 is a truncated form of insulin-like growth factor 1 (IGF-1) that has enhanced potency compared to IGF-1 due to its reduced binding to insulin-like growth factor-binding proteins.
-It is used in research and has potential therapeutic applications, particularly in growth-related conditions
+It is used in research and has potential therapeutic applications, particularly in growth-related conditions.
+Some random quote from a person online.

 > I inject the igf-1 DES in the right breast area as the lymphatic system drains into the left side if I understand it correctly.
 The DES modification of igf-1 is very potent and activates all the growth receptors, including insulin receptors.
 The half life isn't very long, but the effect is noticable.
 About 0.05mL at a time, twice a day, from a 2mL of bacteriostatic water in a 1mg igf-1 DES vial.

+(DYOR here tbh)

 #### kisspeptin